 Power Output: 140 hp @ 6500 rpm | 162 nm @ 4500 rpm

 Curb Weight: 1000 kg

 You’ve heard people say this before, and we’re going to say it again — Miata Is Always The Answer.
 This zippy little car literally does it all.

 If you’re just starting out on your drifting journey, the Miata is a great platform, to begin with.
 It’s the ultimate learner drift car as it’s tricky and unforgiving.

 The same thing that makes the Miata fun to drive, makes it difficult to drift.
 It is designed to grip the road and does a great job at it.

 It’ll throw a tantrum at the slightest driver error — not the most forgiving car to drift with.
 You can’t get a wide drift angle because of the short wheelbase.
 The more you push it, the more it wants to spin.

-If you can drift flawlessly in a Miata, you can do the same with just about every other car in this list.
+Though some aftermarket parts can help your Miata to drift more easily, if you can drift flawlessly in a Miata, you can do the same with just about every other car in this list.
 It’ll make you a better drifter.